 It is hard to see the difference between males and females of this species.
-Danio nigrofasciatus males are slimmer and have a more pronounced coloration.
+Danio nigrofasciatus males are slimmer and have a more pronounced colouration.
 This difference is especially noticeable during the mating season.

 Distribution and Habitat

-The distribution of Danio nigrofasciatus ranges from the North-East of India, in the state Meghalaya, the the more southern state Mon in Myanmar (Burma).
+The distribution of Danio nigrofasciatus ranges from the North-East of India, in the state Meghalaya, the more southern state Mon in Myanmar (Burma).

 In its natural habitat, Danio nigrofasciatus lives in small streams and rivers.
 These waters tend to be heavily influenced by the monsoon.
 The rivers swell during the rain in the monsoon.
 The rivers have a medium amount of current, which increases during the rainy season.